Asian shares rise as Wall Street tech gain boosts optimism

 Also Thursday, the Monetary Authority of Singapore raised a benchmark interest rate, citing price pressures.
 The move to allow the Singapore dollar to appreciate slightly against the U.S. dollar, widening the trading band from 0%, coincided with news that the city-state’s economy grew at a 6.5% annual pace in July-September.

-Japan’s benchmark Nikkei 225 added 1.0% in morning trading to 28,425.90 as its new prime minister, Fumio Kishida, prepared to dissolve parliament ahead of an Oct.
+Japan’s benchmark Nikkei 225 added 1.4% in afternoon trading to 28,531.45 as its new prime minister, Fumio Kishida, dissolved parliament ahead of an Oct.
 31 general election.
+In office for about a week, Kishida has already flipflopped on major policies.
+But a splintered opposition means the ruling Liberal Democratic Party may still have an advantage, despite growing public disenchantment over a stagnating economy and the government’s coronavirus measures.

 “Asian equities rose on Thursday, following a positive handover from Wall Street where tech and growth sectors outperformed,” said Anderson Alves of ActivTrades.